 During a code review process a proposed change is reviewed by other developers.
 Every contributor can suggest changes and update the suggested changes.
 Once the change is accepted by a committer, it is merged into the code base.

 For an efficient process it is important that the code review is conducted in a supportive environment where constructive feedback is given to enhance the change.

 While a code review process can be implemented without any tool support, it is typically more efficient if a structured code review system is used.
 Gerrit is a code review system developed for the Git version control system.

 Logical flaws can be spotted by the human reviewer before any code is merged.

-Conformity with source code standards: code review allows the team to identify early in the process any violations with the code standards of the team.
-This keeps code readable and easier to maintain.
+Allows the team to identify early in the process any violations with the team code standards.

-Knowledge exchange: the code review process allows newcomers to see the code of other more experienced developers.
+The code review process allows newcomers to see the code of other more experienced developers.

 Shared code ownership: by reviewing code of other developers the whole team gets a solid knowledge of the complete code base.

 Easy entry to contribution: People without write permission to a repository have an easy way to start contributing and to get feedback.

 Enables review before a change is submitted: Iteration based on review comments / build results happen before a change is merged into the target branch.
 This result in a cleaner history of the repository.